Azure/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-2-Data-Connectors.md

 4. Open the Connector page for the *Threat intelligence - TAXII* connector

 5. Obtain feed information and credentials for a TAXII feed.
-Your organization may have a subscription, or some services offer free or low-cost signup.
+Your organization may have a subscription, or some third-party services may offer free or low-cost signup for access to their feed(s).

 6. Go to your Microsoft Sentinel workspace and select *Data Connectors*, under the *Configuration* section.